HOW TO STOP YOUR PHONE FROM OVERHEATING

 WHAT HAPPENS WHEN A PHONE OVERHEATS?

-Don’t worry, the risk of the phone exploding in a hot car is pretty low but there are some side effects that come as a result of an overheated phone.
+Don’t worry; the risk of the phone exploding in a hot car is pretty low, but some side effects come from an overheated phone.

 - Cellular radio antennae enter a low-power state which weakens network signal.

-This may seem like a no-brainer but keeping your phone out of direct sunlight will help you avoid an overheated, unusable phone.
-Light and heat is captured and retained by your phone as opposed to reflecting it back – meaning that it gets exponentially hotter the longer you leave it in full fun.
+This may seem like a no-brainer, but keeping your phone out of direct sunlight will help you avoid an overheated, unusable phone.
+Light and heat are captured and retained by your phone instead of reflecting it – meaning that it gets exponentially hotter the longer you leave it in full fun.

 The more functions you can disable on your phone when it’s hot, the better.
-Cellular radio antenna uses a massive amount of battery and can cause your phone to heat up, especially in low-signal areas where the phone is working harder to stay connected with the tower.
+Cellular radio antenna uses a massive amount of battery.
+It can cause your phone to heat up, especially in low-signal areas where it is working harder to stay connected with the tower.
 Switch to airplane or flight mode can be the difference between a working phone and the dreaded hot brick.

 Even if you follow every one of these tips exactly, a hot environment or weather can affect the temperature of your phone.
-For those of you who live in particularly hot or humid climates, you can do everything wrong but still get the dreaded overheated warning on your phone.
+For those of you who live in particularly hot or humid climates, you can do everything wrong but still, get the dreaded overheated warning on your phone.
 Especially on hot days in the car with your phone mounted in full sun.
-Air-conditioning and use of fans can help but if it’s too hot, there’s not much you can do without turning your phone off, putting it in the shade and giving it a rest.
+Air-conditioning and the use of fans can help, but if it’s too hot, there’s not much you can do without turning your phone off, putting it in the shade, and giving it a rest.

-Firstly, if you’ve ever put a hot piece of glass into cold water – you’ll know that extreme changes in temperature can cause glass and some other materials to fracture, crack and break.
+Firstly, if you’ve ever put a hot piece of glass into cold water – you’ll know that extreme temperature changes can cause glass and other materials to fracture, crack and break.
 Do you really want that for your $1000 smartphone?